No photo of Binota Dhamai

 Binota's upbringing through his proud Indigenous identity, Tripura, and his work experience on the rights and empowerment of Indigenous Peoples have shaped his research interests.

-• Treaties and agreements between State and Indigenous Peoples.
+• Treaties and agreements between the state and Indigenous Peoples.

 • Indigenous Peoples justice system.